 SXSW Gaming 2018 Panel: IH8URGAME: Fostering Empathy in Gaming Communities

 Gaming Broad(cast) is the official podcast of GamingBroadly.com.
-Want to be the first to know when new episodes are released?
-Sign up for the occasional(ly) playful newsletter updates written just for you by JD herself.
-Thank you to all those who have liked, subscribed, and commented about Gaming Broad(cast) on iTunes!
-You can also follow us on Podbean, Stitcher, Google Music, or subscribe directly using our RSS feed.
+Thank you to everyone who has liked, subscribed, and commented about Gaming Broad(cast) on iTunes!
+You can also follow this podcast on Spotify, Podbean, Stitcher, Google Music, or subscribe directly using our RSS feed.
+Want some gamey goodness in your email inbox?
+Sign up for some occasional(ly) playful newsletter updates.
 Thanks to Los Kurados for the use of their song "Rojo Y Azul" for the intro and outro music of our podcast.